July Crisis: German mobilisation (1–3 August)

 On 1 August 1914, a British offer to guarantee French neutrality was sent out and promptly accepted by Wilhelm.
-At 4:23 p.m. a telegram from the German Ambassador to Britain arrived with a planned British proposal to guarantee the neutrality of France and thus limit the war to one fought in the east.
+At 4:23 p.m. a telegram from the German ambassador to Britain, Prince Lichnowsky, arrived.
+Lichnowsky repeated assurances that he erroneously thought Grey had given to him: a planned British proposal to guarantee the neutrality of France and thus limit the war to one fought in the east.
 Wilhelm then ordered German forces to strike against Russia alone, leading to fierce protests from Moltke that it was not technically possible for Germany to do so as the bulk of the German forces were already advancing into Luxembourg and Belgium.
-Wilhelm immediately accepted the proposal by telegrams at the ambassadorial and royal levels."
-In keeping with this decision, Wilhelm II demanded his generals shift the mobilization to the east.
-Moltke, German Chief of General Staff, told him that this was impossible, to which the Kaiser replied "Your uncle would have given me a different answer!"
-Instead, it was decided to mobilize as planned and cancel the planned invasion of Luxembourg.
-Once mobilization was complete, the army would redeploy to the east.
+Wilhelm immediately accepted the proposal by telegrams at the ambassadorial and royal levels.
+In keeping with this decision, Wilhelm II demanded his generals shift the mobilisation to the east.
+Moltke, Chief of the German General Staff, told him that this was impossible, to which the Kaiser replied "Your uncle would have given me a different answer!"
+Instead, it was decided to mobilise as planned and cancel the planned invasion of Luxembourg.
+Once mobilisation was complete, the army would redeploy to the east.
 In response to Wilhelm's order, a dejected Moltke complained that "Now, it only remains for Russia to back out, too."
-Moltke then proceeded to persuade the Emperor to continue the advance for "technical reasons".
+Since no such offer was actually given, Wilhelm's acceptance of the proposal was met with confusion in London; no deal was completed, and King George responded by writing "I think there must be some misunderstanding."
+After receiving King George's telegram, Wilhelm told Moltke to proceed with the invasion of Luxembourg.

-In Berlin, Bethmann Hollweg announced that Germany had mobilized and delivered an ultimatum to France telling that country to renounce its alliance with Russia or face a German attack.
-In response to reports of German troops invading Luxembourg and Belgium plus the German ultimatum, French mobilization was authorized on 1 August; that same afternoon, Wilhelm signed the mobilization orders.
+In Berlin, Bethmann Hollweg announced that Germany had mobilised and delivered an ultimatum to France telling that country to renounce its alliance with Russia or face a German attack.
+In response to reports of German troops invading Luxembourg and Belgium plus the German ultimatum, French mobilisation was authorized on 1 August; that same afternoon, Wilhelm signed the mobilisation orders.
 Bethmann Hollweg was angry with Moltke for having had Wilhelm sign the orders without informing him first.
 By 7:00 pm on 1 August, German troops invaded Luxembourg.